playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 All of Angular's lifecycle methods are prepended with `ng` and add `implements` to your component class.

-This `implements` clause help TypeScript figure out which methods have which properties and throws an error when the related method is not included in the class.
+This `implements` clause helps TypeScript figure out which methods have which properties and throws an error when the related method is not included in the class.

 ## Vue